Q. What pilot’s licence do I need?

 Q. Why a Wankel engine?

-A. Above all, they can be very light and compact.
+A. Above all, they are very light and compact.
 The new breed of Wankel engines are proving to be very smooth and reliable.
 Together with our very low drag, we get excellent mpg.

 Q. Can a large pilot fly it?